CodeAiEngineer/Online-Store/README.md

 if you want use all methods,do the following steps in order.
 Create user,change user's role to 'admin' and is_admin=True from directly DB, login, create category, create product, create cart.

+You MUST login for many methods, otherwise you will get error.

 # EXAMPLE JSON REQUESTS: